eduvpn/documentation/FEDORA_VPN_SERVER.md

 `tcp/443`, the HTTPS port.
 Because Apache is already listening there, we need a way to share the port between Apache and OpenVPN.

+We will be using SNI Proxy.
+This means that all HTTP traffic appears to come from `localhost`, so the filtering in Apache no longer works.
+This exposes the API to the web.
+To make this less of a problem, the default API secrets MUST be
+updated:

+    $ sudo vpn-server-api-update-api-secrets --instance default

-First, we create an additional OpenVPN process.
+Once that taken care of, we create an additional OpenVPN process.
 Modify `/etc/vpn-server-api/default/config.yaml` and change `processCount` from `1` to `2`.